Joe-rini/nlp-specialization-colab/README.md

 # 🧠 NLP Specialization – Colab Companion Notebooks

-This course is derived from DeepLearning.ai's Natural Language Processing Specialization, Course 1: Natural Language Processing with Classification and Vector Spaces ([Course link](https://www.coursera.org/learn/classification-vector-spaces-in-nlp/home/info).)
+This GitHub course is intended to let teach you modern NLP techniques on your own, or as a companion to DeepLearning.ai's Natural Language Processing Specialization, Course 1: Natural Language Processing with Classification and Vector Spaces ([Course link](https://www.coursera.org/learn/classification-vector-spaces-in-nlp/home/info).)

-It reworks the open-source notebooks from [@amanchadha](https://github.com/amanchadha/coursera-natural-language-processing-specialization) [`amanchadha/coursera-natural-language-processing-specialization`](https://github.com/amanchadha/coursera-natural-language-processing-specialization), by making the core ideas of the course more intuitive with clear toy examples, markdown explanations, and **fully runnable Google Colab notebooks**.
+This course provides self-contained and intuitive Google Colab notebooks covering each topic, so you can work through all of the key ideas, run code snippets, and visualize results.
+The course takes as inspiration the actual code from the DeepLearning.ai, which is made available in open-source notebooks here:(https://github.com/amanchadha/coursera-natural-language-processing-specialization) [`amanchadha/coursera-natural-language-processing-specialization`](https://github.com/amanchadha/coursera-natural-language-processing-specialization).
+My contribution is to try to make the core ideas of the course more intuitive with clear toy examples, markdown explanations, and **fully runnable Google Colab notebooks**.
+Even if you are taking the DeepLearning.ai course (paid, or just auditing it for free) I suggest you additionally work through the Colab "lessons" I have created.

 This version is designed so you truly learn the *concepts* in the lessons.
 Assignments are optional: they often repeat the core material from the lessons, but let you implement parts yourself.